 Matthew J. Smith, PhD, is an Professor of Social Work at the University of Michigan and a Licensed Clinical Social Worker.
 Dr. Smith’s primary motivation is to reduce social isolation for underrepresented groups through enhancing their opportunities to obtain and sustain employment.

-Dr. Smith’s main research interests focus on developing and evaluating technology-based interventions that can be delivered in high schools, community mental health agencies and prisons to improve employment and mental health outcomes for transition-age youth with educational disabilities, adults with severe mental illness and/or other disabilities, and returning citizens.
+Dr. Smith’s main research interests focus on developing and evaluating technology-based interventions that can be delivered in high schools, community mental health agencies and criminal justice settings to improve employment and mental health outcomes for transition-age youth with disabilities, adults with severe mental illness and/or other disabilities, and justice involved youth and adults.

 Dr. Smith received his PhD from the University of Wisconsin-Madison and completed post-doctoral fellowships in psychiatric epidemiology and biostatistics at Washington University in St. Louis and in translational neuroscience at Northwestern University.
-In addition, he completed a fellowship on leading randomized controlled trials to evaluate behavioral interventions through the Office of Behavioral and Social Science Research, National Heart, Lung, and Blood Institute.
+In addition, he completed a fellowship on leading randomized controlled trials to evaluate behavioral interventions through the National Institute of Health, Office of Behavioral and Social Science Research.

 May 27, 2020